lukso-network/docs/docs/standards/universal-profile/lsp0-erc725account.md

 The **[LSP0-ERC725Account](#)** implements the `universalReceiver(..)` function that:

-Emits an event with the `typeId` and `data` passed to it, as well as additional parameters such as the amount sent to the function, the caller of the function, and the return value of the delegate contracts.
+Emits an [`UniversalReceiver`](../smart-contracts/lsp0-erc725-account.md#universalreceiver-1) event with the `typeId` and `data`, as well as additional parameters such as the amount sent to the function, the caller of the function, and the return value of the delegate contracts.

-The `typeId` is a **bytes32** that represents the type of action being notified about.
-For instance, if you want to notify an account about a specific type of token, you could hash the word **"TOKENXX"** which would result in a bytes32, and then use it as the typeId.
+The `typeId` is a **bytes32** value that represents the type of action being notified about.
+For instance, if you want to notify an account about a specific type of token, you could hash the word **"TOKENXX"** which would result in a `bytes32`, and then use it as a `typeId`.

-The `data` field would contain relevant information related to the typeId being notified about, in case of token it could be any encoded information such as its balance, time, royalties, etc.
+The `data` field can contain relevant information related to the `typeId` used when the `universalReceiver(...)` function was called.
+In the case of token transfers, it could be any encoded information such as the recipient balance, time, royalties, etc.

 The typeId provides a unique identifier for the type of notification, while the data field provides the specific information related to the notification.
 This allows for efficient and effective communication of information related to the token, without the need for extensive parsing or decoding of data.

-Emitting the event is the mechanism through which an **LSP0-ERC725Account** can receive notifications.
+The `universalReceiver(...)` function and its `UniversalReceiver` event are the mechanisms through which an **LSP0-ERC725Account** can receive notifications.
 Websites can monitor and listen to the event and previous events to understand what the account has been notified about.

 # ![LSP0 being notified](/img/standards/lsp0/LSP0-Notification.jpeg)